NVIDIA/TensorRT-Incubator/docs/development/architecture.md

 The way this works is as follows: when we call `to_flat_ir()` we provide input and output [`FlatIRTensor`](source:/tripy/flat_ir/tensor.py)s. `to_flat_ir()` is responsible for generating a subgraph of `FlatIR` operations that bind to these inputs and outputs.
-The [`BaseFlatIROp` constructor](source:/tripy/flat_ir/ops/base.py) updates the producer of its output tensors, meaning that *just constructing a `FlatIR` operation is enough to add it to the subgraph*.
+The [`BaseFlatIROp` build function](source:/tripy/flat_ir/ops/base.py) updates the producer of the output tensors, meaning that *just building a `FlatIR` operation is enough to add it to the subgraph*.
 Once this binding is done, we take the resulting subgraph and inline it into the `FlatIR`, remapping the I/O tensors to those that already exist in the `FlatIR`.